Paul Bowles: 1947–1956: early years in Tangier

-I sent it out to Doubleday and they refused it.
-They said, "We asked for a novel."
-They didn't consider it a novel.
-I had to give back my advance.
-My agent told me later they called the editor on the carpet for having refused the book – only after they saw that it was selling fast.
-It only had to do with sales.
-They didn't bother to read it.

 A first American edition, by New Directions Publishing, appeared the following month.
 The plot follows three Americans: Port, his wife Kit, and their friend, Tunner, as they journey through the Algerian desert.
 The reviewer for TIME magazine commented that the ends visited upon the two main characters "seem appropriate but by no means tragic", but that "Bowles scores cleanly with his minor characters: Arab pimps and prostitutes, French officers in garrison towns, [and] a stupidly tiresome pair of tourists—mother & son."
 In The New York Times, playwright and critic Tennessee Williams commented that the book was like a summer thunderstorm, "pulsing with interior flashes of fire".
 The book quickly rose to the New York Times best-seller list, going through three printings in two months.

 In 1950, Bowles published his first collection of short stories.
 Titled A Little Stone (John Lehmann, London, August 1950), it omitted two of Bowles's most famous short stories, "Pages From Cold Point" and "The Delicate Prey".
 British critic Cyril Connolly and writer Somerset Maugham had advised him that if they were included in the collection, distribution and/or censorship difficulties might ensue.
 The American edition by Random House, The Delicate Prey and Other Stories (November 1950), did include these two stories.

 In an interview 30 years later, Bowles responded to an observation that almost all of the characters in "The Delicate Prey" were victimized by either physical or psychological violence.
 He said: